-While the Harrogate-born bowler has only ever picked up one five-wicket haul in Yorkshire colours – for the Academy in 2011 – his economy rate is a major asset.
+One of the Harrogate-born bowler’s main assets is his economy rate.
 He often keeps a batting line-up tied down, regularly returning one, two and three-wicket hauls in the process.

 He debuted for Yorkshire’s under 14s in 2007, going on to represent the under 15s the following year and the under 17s in 2010.
 Wainman has also played once for an England Player Development XI.